MathFimer: Enhancing Mathematical Reasoning by Expanding Reasoning Steps through Fill-in-the-Middle Task: Introduction

 Prior research has revealed that the granularity and completeness of reasoning steps in training data significantly impact a model's reasoning capabilities~\citep{jin2024impact}.
 Models trained on more detailed step-by-step solutions tend to exhibit superior performance in mathematical reasoning tasks.
 This observation has led to various approaches for expanding reasoning steps in training data, including the use of stronger external models and sophisticated search algorithms like Monte Carlo Tree Search (MCTS)~\citep{zhou2024language, wu2024inference, liu2024dont}.
 However, these current approaches to improving reasoning steps face three main challenges.
 First, they rely on using even larger models to create better steps, which creates a cycle where we constantly need bigger models to make improvements~\citep{guan2025rstarmath, toshniwal2024openmathinstruct1}.
 Second, these methods require substantial computing resources, particularly when using advanced techniques like MCTS to explore different reasoning paths.
 Third, instead of building upon existing human-verified steps, these methods often generate entirely new reasoning chains, which can introduce unexpected errors and reduce the reliability of solutions.

-These limitations motivate our central research question: \textbf{\textit{Can we develop a more efficient and reliable method for expanding reasoning steps while preserving the validity of existing human-generated solutions?}} Drawing inspiration from the ``fill-in-the-middle'' task in code reasoning, where LLMs successfully complete missing code segments based on surrounding context, we propose a novel approach to this problem.
-Rather than generating entirely new reasoning chains, we explore whether the FIM paradigm can be adapted to supplement missing steps in existing reasoning processes or insert more detailed explanations into steps that are already sufficient.
+These limitations motivate our central research question: \textbf{\textit{Can we develop a more efficient and reliable method for expanding reasoning steps while preserving the validity of existing human-generated solutions?}} Drawing inspiration from the ``fill-in-the-middle'' task in code reasoning~\citep{bavarian2022efficient}, where LLMs successfully complete missing code segments based on surrounding context, we propose a novel approach to this problem.
+Rather than generating entirely new reasoning chains, we explore whether the FIM paradigm can be adapted to supplement missing steps in existing reasoning chain or insert more detailed explanations into already sufficient steps.

 Building on this insight, we propose MathFimer, a framework for enhancing mathematical reasoning through step expansion.
 We first construct NuminaMath-FIM by decomposing NuminaMath-CoT ~\citep{li2024numinamath} solutions into prefix-suffix pairs with missing intermediate steps.
 Using this dataset, we train a step-expansion model MathFimer-7B on math-specialized base model Qwen2.5-Math-7B~\citep{yang2024qwen25math}.
 This model learns to supplement intermediate reasoning steps while preserving the original solution structure.